Keep her soil moist but not soggy. Give her a drink whenever the top two inches of soil feel dry.

 NURSERY POT SIZE

 About Pinus pinea

 This cute little tree is perfect for those spots where you want a bit of festive cheer but don’t have space for a full-sized tree.
+You can even add lights to complete you small Christmas tree.
 It comes rooted in a pot, so if you look after it well you’ll have a larger tree every year.
 It will happily live outside year round, so you can keep it in a pot on your balcony or patio most of the year then bring it inside just before Christmas.
 Make sure you acclimatise it in a cool environment 1-2 weeks before bringing indoors.

 In the wild, this plant is definitely not small.
 Usually found in Southern Europe, wild trees will grow over 12 metres tall.
 As they grow larger they gradually become dome shaped, which is why they’re sometimes known as the umbrella tree or parasol tree.